 Living on the coast, we appreciate the warmer temperatures during the winter.
 But, during the summer, the Southern heat can feel unbearable, especially without a working AC!
 Charleston, SC is no exception—but how do you know which AC system is right for you?
+Is a variable-speed AC system worth it, or is single-speed better?

-Variable Speed vs Single Speed AC Systems: Which Is Better?
+Variable-Speed vs Single-Speed AC Systems: Which Is Better?

 Whether you have already gone down the rabbit hole or are just starting to research, it’s important to understand how each type of AC system operates.
-In general, there are two types of AC systems: single-speed and variable speed.
+In general, there are two types of AC systems: single-speed and variable-speed.

 Other types of AC systems sit somewhere in between the two.
 You are probably more familiar with a single-speed AC system, as most American homes use a single-stage compressor.

-Key Differences Between Single-Speed and Variable Speed Systems
+Key Differences Between Single-Speed and Variable-Speed Systems

 Single-speed air conditioning systems operate similarly to that of a light switch.
 When you flip on a light switch it is operating at 100% capacity.
 A single-speed AC functions in the same way.
 When it is on, it blasts cool air at 100% capacity then shuts off quickly after cooling down your home.
 This on/off cycle occurs throughout the day and night.
 This may be why you notice hot or cold spots in your home leading to inconsistent temperatures.